EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ## TEST PHP WITH NGINX

 - At this point, the LAMP stack is completely installed and fully operational.
-To validate that it can correctly hand Nginx .php files off to your PHP processor create a test PHP file in the document root by opening a new file called info.ophp
+To validate that it can correctly hand Nginx php files off to your PHP processor create a test PHP file in the document root by opening a new file called info.ophp

 ```
 sudo vi /var/www/projectLEMP/info.php